 An excellent general minimum size for an adult leopard gecko is a 20 gallon, or equivalent.
 20 Gallon 30" x 12" 30 Gallon 36" x 18" 360 sq inches

 Your heat source is to help provide an artificial temperature gradient.
-Being cold blooded, leopard geckos must have proper heat in order for their organs to function properly and optimally.
+Being cold blooded, leopard geckos must have proper heat so they can regulate their body temperature and properly digest and function.
 Being primarily nocturnal animals, they do not bask out in the sun.
 They spend their days hidden amongst sun warmed rocks and take advantage of the retained heat to regulate their body temperature.

 Fundamentally, a Thermostat/Rheostat/Dimmer should be used to control your heat source to attain a floor temperature of 88-93F.
 I prefer to keep a spot over 90F as most heat pads have warmer and cooler spots.
 The air temperatures should range from the 80's on the warm side to mid/low 70's on the cool side.
 Tip: Ambient conditions are different depending on where one lives!
 I live in the generally humid and warm south eastern US.
-In the summer, my indoor temperatures are often 78F and I have to adjust my thermostats during the weather shift to avoid the floor temperature getting towards the too high side.
-If you're from colder areas, you may need to use additional heating methods to achieve proper air temperatures, especially in an environment that's cool (under 68F) AND humid.
+In the summer, my indoor temperatures are often 78F and I have to adjust my thermostats during the weather shift to avoid the floor temperature getting too high.
+If you're from colder areas, you may need to use additional heating methods to achieve proper air temperatures, especially in an environment that's cool (under 65F) AND humid.
 Cool humid conditions make geckos more prone to respiratory infections.
-And especially on glass tanks that do not retain heat well, I often suggest and myself use, a very small CHE during the deep winter for those set ups.
+Especially in glass tanks that do not retain heat well and can hold humidity, I often suggest and myself use, a very small CHE during the deep winter for those set ups as needed.

-Pretty much all heat methods will heat far more than necessary, no matter how carefully you choose your wattage.
+Pretty much all available heat elements will create far more heat than necessary, no matter how carefully you choose your wattage.
 Many common heat pads can reach temperatures of 120F or more, even risking breaking aquarium glass.
 A temperature control (Thermostat/Dimmer) device is absolutely necessary and helps give you one method to monitor the conditions in the enclosure.

 We also highly suggest having an Infrared Thermometer to check your floor temperatures.
 You should avoid using tape within your reptile's enclosure, and thermostat probes should be placed on your heat pad outside the tank.
 Therefore, you will need to fine tune to see what temperature you need to set to get the inside of the tank to the proper temperatures.
 Often when a gecko will not eat, temperature is the culprit.
 A gecko who cannot warm themselves to the right temperatures cannot digest properly, and cheap equipment has much higher risks of overheating!
 Example: Our AP Display Cages have a heat pad under it, and need to be set to 101F to achieve a surface temperature of 92F inside of the enclosure.